 Currently I am finalising my doctorate at Cardiff Law for submission in 2021 under the supervision of my wonderful professors; John Harrington and Ambreena Manji.

-Thank you for visiting my profile.
+Thank you for reading my profile.

 - Working with Kings College London, UNEP, UNFCCC, AfDB, Green Climate Fund, BEIS, Kenyan and Mexican Ministers under the King's Together Seed Award to brainstorm on creating an enabling environment for public-private climate finance and mutual knowledge sharing with a focus on Global South-South exchange and capacity building